 Social media is massive so it’s important you always continue to use the platform when promoting your content.
 Many of your competition will be using it to get a competitive edge over you and attract your audience.
 For this reason, you can’t afford to NOT use social media.
 Here’s what you should be doing going forward –

-First, without social media, you’ll have a hard time growing your brand.
+First, without Using Social Media, you’ll have a hard time growing your brand.
 Secondly, social media provides awesome opportunities for you to find relevant outreach opportunities and link building campaigns.
 Third, social media is a great way to find out what’s trending online.
 Fourth, social media is not disappearing and will continue to grow over the years.